 So today (Day 8) I am giving myself grace for Day 7, and I am using every ounce of grit I have to win this day.

-Don’t miss our podcast episode on confidence: Does Your Self-Confidence Need a Boost? – 018
+You’ll enjoy the This Grit and Grace Life podcast episode on confidence: Does Your Self-Confidence Need a Boost? – 018